-21% of the world's freshwater is contained within the boundaries of the Great Lakes.
-In keeping with Trout Unlimited's Mission Statement to conserve, protect and restore cold-water fisheries, the Great Lakes NLC Workgroup would like to ensure paramount recognition and attention is given to the single largest source of cold-water in the United States.
+21% of the world's surface freshwater is contained within the boundaries of the Great Lakes.
+In keeping with Trout Unlimited's conservation approach to protect, restore, reconnect, and sustain cold-water fisheries, the Great Lakes National Leadership Council (NLC) Workgroup would like to ensure paramount recognition and attention is given to the single largest source of cold-water in the United States.

-Four hundred years ago, the Great Lakes Region, inhabited by Native Americans, were a pristine collection of freshwater oceans as first seen by the early French explorers who looking for riches and a route to the Asian trade markets.
-At that time, the Great Lakes were protected from outside aquatic invaders and upstream human travel by a 600' elevation change along their outlets to one another and the Atlantic Ocean via Niagara Falls and the St. Lawrence River.
+400 years ago, the Great Lakes were a pristine group of freshwater oceans as first seen by the early French explorers looking for riches and a route to the Asian trade markets.
+At that time, the Great Lakes were protected from outside aquatic invaders and upstream human travel by a 600 foot higher elevation along their outlets to one another and the Atlantic Ocean via Niagara Falls and the St Lawrence River.
+The Great Lakes still speak with incredible grandeur from urban and wilderness vistas that belie two centuries of anthropomorphic ecological damage.

-Enormous changes came to the Great Lakes in the early 19th century with the development of locks and canals to improve the movement of trade goods and individuals between the lakes and the eastern coastal states and major cities.
-By the 20th century, the protections once afforded by gravity and flow were breached and aquatic invaders stormed into the Great Lakes.
-The coup de grâce to the stability of the Great Lakes was the completion of the St. Lawrence Seaway with the hopes of creating a trading mecca by opening access to the cities bordering the lakes.
+Enormous, and equally consequential, changes came to the Great Lakes in the early 19th century with the development of locks and canals to improve the movement of trade goods and individuals between the lakes and the eastern coastal states and major cities.
+The Great Lakes and their tributaries also became an industrial raw materials hub allowing easy trade and sewage and industrial waste disposal for cities and manufacturing.
+By the 20th century, the protections once afforded by gravity, flow and Niagara Falls were breached and invaders stormed into the Great Lakes.
+The coup de grâce to the stability of the Great Lakes were the Erie and Welland Canals and finally the completion of the St. Lawrence Seaway with its hopes of creating a trading mecca by opening access to the cities bordering the lakes.
 The ballast waters of the ocean ships, "salties" as they are known, have brought hundreds of invasive species into the lakes.
-Sadly, invasive species are only the beginning of the issues threatening the Great Lakes.
+Sadly, these invasive species were only the beginning of the issues threatening the Great Lakes and more arrived via faster more efficient air and ground transportation.

-What follows is a collection of essays that describe the physical make up of the Great Lakes, the population and users in the surrounding states, and the salmonid fisheries in the lakes, and provide an overview of the many threats to the lakes today and a summary of challenges and choices facing the world's largest, by area, coldwater resource.
+What follows is a collection of essays that describe the physical make up the Great Lakes, the population and users in the surrounding states, and the cold-water fisheries in the lakes, and provide an overview of the many threats to the lakes today and a summary of challenges and choices facing cold-water resources in the future.